awsdocs/amazon-cloudwatch-user-guide/doc_source/GetMetricAutoScalingGroup.md

 --start-time 2016-10-16T23:18:00 --end-time 2016-10-18T23:18:00 --period 360
 ```

-The following is example output:
+The following is example output\.

 ```
 {